nmaekawa/hx-provision/README.md

 - vagrant
     - install dns plugin landrush: `$> vagrant plugin install landrush`
-- virtualbox
+- virtualbox 5.1.14 or later
-- ansible 2.4.0
+- ansible 2.4.0 or later

 # start vagrant instances

-The vagrantfile in this repo will start 5 ubuntu xenial instances:
+*BE WARNED:* the vagrantfile in this repo will start _7 ubuntu xenial instances_.
+This is to maintain parity with current production environment.

-- images.vm, the hx iiif loris image server
+- loris.vm, the hx iiif loris image server
+- images.vm, a reverse proxy in front of hx loris
+- hxvarnish.vm, a dedicated varnish for hx loris images
 - ids.vm, another loris image server to mock the libraries server
+- idsvarnish.vm, a dedicated varnish for ids images
 - manifests.vm, the iiif manifest server
 - mirador.vm, a mirador(iiif image viewer) lti provider

-- idsvarnish.vm, a dedicated varnish for ids images
+So, for the hx image service there is a loris server (loris.vm), a varnish cache in front of it (hxvarnish.vm), and a reverse proxy in front of hxvarnish to deal with ssl in prod env (images.vm).

+manifests.vm uses
-The hx image server (images.vm) has a varnish cache setup in the same instance, as well as an nginx for reverse proxy.
-The varnish cache uses the loris from images.vm as backend. manifests.vm uses [hxprezi][https://github.com/nmaekawa/hxprezi] as iiif manifest server.
-The mirador lti provider [hxmirador][https://github.com/nmaekawa/hxmirador] serves a [mirador][http://projectmirador.org/docs/] instance via lti protocol. idsvarnish.vm uses ids.vm as varnish backend.
+[hxprezi][https://github.com/nmaekawa/hxprezi] as iiif manifest server.

+The mirador lti provider [hxmirador][https://github.com/nmaekawa/hxmirador] serves a [mirador][http://projectmirador.org/docs/] instance via lti protocol.

+idsvarnish.vm uses the mock ids.vm as varnish backend.

     $> git clone https://github.com/nmaekawa/hximg-provision.git